Date: August 29, 2022

 - Require the agent to notify the organization if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the Principles;

 - Upon notice, including under (4), take reasonable and appropriate steps to stop and remediate unauthorized processing; and

 - Provide a summary or a representative copy of the relevant privacy provisions of its contract with that agent to the Department of Commerce upon request.

-- Note that FreedomPay may be required to share personal data transferred under the Privacy Shield Frameworks in response to lawful requests from public authorities including to meet national security and law enforcement requirements.
+- Note that FreedomPay may be required to share personal data in response to lawful requests from public authorities including to meet national security and law enforcement requirements.